 One of the most interesting and rewarding things about being stationed at Anacostia was that the Army was drafting so many great musicians.
 Many were established players and artists.
 Some had ‘connections’ that allowed them to get to DC after their basic training even though they were draftees—they were the lucky ones.
 I can’t begin to count the number of fantastic players I encountered or heard about that were drafted and assigned to other fields and duty assignments.
 Some were in infantry or other combat units, others motor pools, and a few admin. areas such as quartermaster a/o AG units, etc. Anyway, I met players that became lifelong friends or we played together after our service.
 I’m going to name a few because I just can’t remember them all.
 Here is a sample: Andy Ennis and I reunited years later when we were members of the Ray Charles Orchestra; Thurman Green and I worked together many times when I moved to L.A., as I also did with Fred Jackson.
 George Davis turned me on to a lot of players that passed through DC.
 Vince Prudente also came into one of the bands.
-There were several bands at the station and since some were Navy (Marines) and others Army; a lot of players never got to meet there in person, but we knew who was there by word of mouth and jam sessions.
+There were several bands at the station and since some were Navy (Marines) and others Army; a lot of players never got to meet there in person, but we knew who was there by word of mouth and jam sessions where great Navy players like Hamiet Bluett often sat in.
 We had players from symphony orchestras, concert solo artists, cats from all the major big bands and touring groups like Woody Herman, Lionel Hampton, Gerald Wilson, Maynard Ferguson, Fats Domino, Basie, etc. The band unit I was assigned to played several official functions in Washington also.
-When I got off-duty time, it was Baltimore—Andy Ennis was my connection there; he introduced me to guys like Mickey Fields and Jimmy Wells, along with his sister Ethel; and Philly, NYC or wherever, that were fairly close and within my budget to check out some music a/o sit-in.
+When I got off-duty time, it was Baltimore—Andy Ennis was my connection there; he introduced me to guys like Mickey Fields and Jimmy Wells, along with his sister Ethel; and Philly, NYC or wherever that was fairly close and within my budget to check out some music a/o sit-in.
 In DC the Howard Theater—shows there included Miles Davis’ sextet w/JJ Johnson, Herbie Mann, Johnny Griffin and Eddie ‘Lockjaw’ Davis, Shirley Scott and Stanley Turrentine, etc., there was a bar across from the stage door–called Celia’s, I think– where I met many who hung out there; then the Orbit Room– Buck Clarke led the house band and shows, and Bohemian Caverns—the JFK Quintet was the house band there w/weekly jam sessions; I Met Cannonball and his band there, and reminded him of that when he frequently passed through Tallahassee when I was in school there several years after my discharge.
 Clarke and I would play together with Freddie Hubbard years later when we were in CA. All were hot spots for me.

 After finishing my training, I was briefly interested in applying for bandmaster training school; but since I had no college, no desire to commit to long-term service and few, if any, African Americans were bandmasters(warrant officers); I decided to go with my ordered assignment and report to Ft.
 Carson CO to be a part of the 5th Div.
 Band.
 This was a first of its kind unit.
 The 5th was what was called a “Mechanized Infantry Division” (The Red Diamond).
 We were advised that although we were a band unit, we moved as infantry.
 When and where the division went, so would we.
 This was unlike other posts bands and specialty bands.
 And, all bandsmen (we had no females in our units in those days) had infantry assignments and training– I was a 30 cal. machine gunner.
 We were actually on full alert during the Cuban Missile Crisis and took part in two major war game maneuvers: Operation Swift Strike and Operation Desert Strike; those were field war games taking place in the boonies of South Carolina, and moving a complete division from the Yakima National Park to the deserts near Flagstaff AZ via air and convoy!
 So much for my combat training.

 I also tried out for the div. football team—anything to keep me out of the field.
 My old high school friend—Alfred Austin—was a member of the squad.
-That was short lived, however; but thankfully, I lucked my way into what some would call a gravy assignment.
+That was short-lived, however; but thankfully, I lucked my way into what some would call a gravy assignment.
 After all, I had paid some dues (smile).
 I got TDY with the 5th Army Entertainment Team (Showmobile) for my remaining time in active service.